Counselling & Psychotherapy

 What can I expect?

 I can offer both online and in-person appointments.
 When we meet, you can tell me about yourself and what it is that has brought you here.
 You may have some questions that are on your mind about how I work.
-I usually suggest that we arrange three initial consultations to help us both decide upon whether working together will be useful.
+I usually suggest that we arrange three consultations to help us both decide upon whether working together will be useful.
 A desire to understand yourself better, and perhaps function better in the world may be sufficient motivation to engage in psychotherapy.

 Psychotherapy can help address depression, anxiety, loss and grief, anger and rage, as well as family related issues.
 It can also be helpful in attending to trauma and self-destructive behaviour, self-harming and suicidal thoughts, as well as themes of meaning and transiency.